Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 ### Features

 Archie is not your ordinary chat bot; it's your virtual movie buddy!
-The bot kicks off the conversation by asking for your name, making the interaction personalized from the start.
+The bot kicks off the conversation by asking for your name, making the interaction personalised from the start.
 But that's just the beginning – Archie guides users through a series of questions to understand their movie preferences and then cleverly suggests the perfect animated movie.

 - **Dynamic Conversations:** Archie dynamically adjusts its conversation flow based on user responses.
 - **A Touch of Humor:** Expect a dash of humor in Archie's responses, making the movie selection process entertaining.